Nixon (film): Origins

-Eric Hamburg, former speechwriter and staff member of the House Foreign Affairs Committee, got the idea of a film about Nixon after having dinner with Oliver Stone.
-Originally, Oliver Stone had been developing two projects – the musical Evita and a movie about Panamanian dictator Manuel Noriega.
-When they both did not get made, Stone turned his attention to a biopic about Richard Nixon.
+Eric Hamburg, former speechwriter and staff member of the House Foreign Affairs Committee, got the idea of a film about Richard Nixon after having dinner with Oliver Stone.
+Originally, Stone had been developing two projects – the musical Evita and a movie about Panamanian dictator Manuel Noriega.
+When neither was made, Stone turned his attention to a biopic about Nixon.
 The former President's death on April 22, 1994, was also a key factor in Stone's decision to make a Nixon film.
-He pitched the film to Warner Bros., but, according to the director, they saw it, "as a bunch of unattractive older white men sitting around in suits, with a lot of dialogue and not enough action".
+He pitched the film to Warner Bros., but, according to Stone, they saw it, "as a bunch of unattractive older white men sitting around in suits, with a lot of dialogue and not enough action".